 Research on nanoparticles is ongoing to develop a more comprehensive understanding of their long-term effects and potential risks to humans.
 It is important to emphasize that, due to their size and composition, they remain difficult to detect and assess.

-Existing studies appear of sufficient concern to have led to the EU banning titanium dioxide in nano form in sprayed and aerosol sunscreen products that could lead to lung exposure (sprays and aerosols).
+Existing studies showing sufficient concern have led to the EU banning titanium dioxide in nano form used in sprayed and aerosol sunscreen products that could lead to lung exposure (sprays and aerosols).

 This is why it's classified as moderate risk (orange dot).